Why 2026 Is the Year AI Consultants Finally Get Paid What They're Worth (And How Audity Makes It Possible)

 Every consulting model has a land-grab phase.
 Right now, almost nobody is running structured AI transformation audits.
 The search results for "AI audit" are full of compliance content and generic frameworks.
 The actual practice of diagnosing business operations for AI transformation opportunities, with real data and real ROI projections, is wide open.

 That won't last.
-As the market grows from $11B to $91B, the methodology will commoditize.
+As the market grows from $11B to $91B by 2035, the methodology will commoditize.
+Having the right AI consulting tools in place now is what separates consultants who scale from those who stall.
 The consultants who establish themselves as transformation advisors now, with a repeatable audit process and a track record of results, will own the category.

 The ones still building $4K chatbots will be competing with tools that do it for $40/month.